mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 <ol>
 <li>Phase 1 (EO; Edge Orientation): all 18 cube turns (U, U', U2, D, D', D2, R, R', R2, L, L', L2, F, F', F2, B, B', B2) are permitted.
-<li>Phase2 (DR; Domino Reduction): U and D are restricted to half-turns only - that means no U and D quarter-turns anymore.
+<li>Phase 2 (DR; Domino Reduction): U and D are restricted to half-turns only - that means no U and D quarter-turns anymore.
 <li>Phase 3 (HTR; Half-Turn Reduction): in addition to previous constrains, F and B are restricted to half-turns only.
 <li>Phase 4 (Finish): only half-turns are permitted.
 </ol>